apioo/psx-schema/README.md

 - HTML (Generates a HTML representation of the schema)
 - JsonSchema (Generates a [JsonSchema](http://json-schema.org/) specification)
 - PHP (Generates PHP classes representing the schema using annotations)

+## Code generation

+This library tries to generate useful PHP classes based on a defined JsonSchema.
+That being said the main goal of JsonSchema is to validate JSON data and not to __model__ a JSON structure.
+Because of this nature it is difficult to generate a proper class hierarchy using inheritance based on the validation keywords (`@OneOf`, `@AllOf`, etc).
+To avoid these complications we use the following simple logic to generate a class:

+If a JsonSchema has a `properties` keyword we generate a class which contains the properties which are defined.
+Each property contains annotations which describe the defined validation keywords.
+If the property reference another schema we use the `@Ref` annotation otherwise we use the inline `@Schema` annotation.

+So developers should see the generated classes only as a starting point.
+If inheritance is needed it must be manually implemented.
+Despite that this approach is pretty robust and allows us to also generate classes for recursive schemas like i.e. the JsonSchema spec itself.